 Weight distribution is not the most intuitive concept in car racing.
 However, it is one of the most important, as it comes into play at almost every stage of a race.
-It is not a straightforward concept, and there are a lot of parts to it.
-So, how does weight distribution affect race car performance?
+It’s not a straightforward concept, and weight distribution has a large effect on a race car’s performance.

-The weight distribution of a car will influence several things such as how quickly the car accelerates and decelerates, and also how well the car handles when cornering.
-This is because of the weight transfers that occur when the car is moving, affecting levels of tire grip.
+The weight distribution of a car will influence several things, such as how quickly the car accelerates and decelerates, and also how well the car handles when cornering.
+This is because of the weight transfer that occurs when the car is moving, affecting levels of tire grip.

-Before we go into detail about how it affects the performance of a race car, we must first give a basic explanation of what weight distribution is.
-Then, we can discuss what this means for you as the driver, and how it can be used to your advantage.
+Before I go into more detail about how it affects the performance of a race car, we must first give a basic explanation of what weight distribution is.
+Then we can discuss what this means for you as the driver, and how you can use it to your advantage.

 What Is Car Weight Distribution?

 Weight distribution describes how the weight of a car is spread out, usually in terms of front vs rear.
-The weight distribution is usually quoted in terms of percentage at the front vs back.
-Perfect balance would thus be 50/50, and front weight distribution would be 60/40 and so on.
+The weight distribution is usually quoted in terms of percentage at the front versus the back.
+Perfect balance would therefore be 50/50, and front weight distribution would be 60/40 and so on.

 Weight & Mass

-The weight in this case is technically the mass, in that it is what is measured in units such as kilograms, pounds or tons.
+The weight in this case is technically the mass, as it is measured in units like kilograms, pounds or tons.
 The way that this mass interacts with gravity is called the weight, but for simple purposes we will just be considering the mass as the weight.
-This means if you have a 2000lb car with 50/50 weight distribution, 1000lbs would be over the front tires with 1000lbs at the back.
+This means if you have a 2000 lb car with 50/50 weight distribution, 1000 lbs would be over the front tires with 1000 lbs at the back.

 How Weight Transfer Works